hominee/crossbus/README.md

 define Some types and methods according to your business logic.

-let's say a summer to add some number up,
+let's say a actor to add some number up,
-Okay, then the message should be numbers the summer should know the result after adding.
+Okay, then the message should be numbers the actor should know the result after adding.
 ```rust
 use crossbus::prelude::*;